Minimum Auto Insurance Requirements by State in 2025 (Mandated Coverage by State)

 - The 25 refers to the fact that the insurance must provide up to $25,000 coverage for the first person filing an injury claim in an accident

-- The second number, 50, is the maximum amount insurance coverage must for any personal injury claims filed by the insurer or any other person involved in an accident, or $50,000
+- The second number, 50, is the maximum amount of insurance coverage for any personal injury claims filed by the insurer or any other person involved in an accident, or $50,000

 - The third number, 20, means that the auto insurance coverage must provide a maximum of $20,000 to pay for property damage